-The program includes a $5,000 stipend plus a travel and housing allowance to attend the two conferences.
+The program includes a generous stipend plus a travel and housing allowance to attend the two conferences.

 The Fellowship director is Dr. Bill Glod, the Philosophy Program Officer at IHS.
 Dr. Glod joined IHS in 2009 from Tulane University where he taught philosophy for several years.
-Other IHS program officers will also advise Fellows in their respective disciplines.
+IHS program officers and faculty mentors will also advise Fellows in their respective disciplines.

 - Late May to early August